How to choose the right participants for your UX research

 Uncovering trends and opinions

-If you’re trying to discover trends amongst users, then you’ll need a larger sample of participants.
-This will help you establish quantitative findings so you can present a more convincing case to your stakeholders.
 If you’ve segmented your customers by various characteristics, like company size, income, or geographical location, you can start by recruiting participants based on those qualifications.
 Once you’ve established your segments, run your study with at least 5-7 participants for each segment.

 How closely should your study participants match your buyer personas?

-When you’re narrowing down your participants there are typically two schools of thought: cast a wide net and test with a large, general demographic, or get super specific with your requirements and seek out a very specific user.
+When you’re narrowing down your participants, there are typically two schools of thought: cast a wide net and test with a large, general demographic, or get super specific with your requirements and seek out a very specific user.
 Naturally, there are situations when one will be more appropriate to your research needs than the other.

 General demographic